 You can also edit with your smartphone especially if you have Wifi on your camera and can transfer your photos on your phone quickly.
 This is much faster than editing on the computer, albeit less precise.

 Recommended phone apps: Snapseed, VSCOCAM, Lightroom, Instagram.
-A guide to basic mobile editing I wrote up last year for USYD Photosoc is here: Insta 101.
+A guide to basic mobile editing I wrote up last year is here: Insta 101.

-Recommended computer programs: Lightroom is best for bulk photo-editing.
-You can use Photoshop/free software in a pinch or even Mac/Windows image editors can work: just click the edit button.
+Recommended computer programs: Adobe Lightroom is best for bulk photo-editing.
+You can use Adobe Photoshop or free software in a pinch or even Mac/Windows image editors.

 Don't be lazy

 The biggest tip for improving your photography is frequent practice and experimenting with new things.
 Your camera is an expensive tool and it shouldn't be collecting dust!
 Become the 'photographer' friend, take your camera everywhere and...just go shoot.
-Find interesting things around you, go out with your friends to take portraits.
 Train your eye to recognise angles and interesting compositions.
 Study your favourite Instagrammer's photos.
 Train your friends to wait until you're done taking photos of your food before they eat (#protip)